oivio/LyraUI/README.md

 # LyraUI-Plugin

 Lyra UI Plugin is a conversion of advanced Lyra Interface into a separate Plugin.
 The goal was to make it reusable with almost any project besides Lyra, while also making it easy to update from future Lyra Sample versions.
-Lyra UI is an advance system that requires some C++ and blueprint skills.
+Lyra UI is an advance system that requires some C++ and Blueprint skills.

 ## ✨ Installation Introduction